IPS or TN panel? June 2021

 So you have decided to buy yourself a new monitor.
-Regardless of what you want to do with it you need to make one fairly big decision, whether you buy a TN panel or IPS panel monitor.
-In short if you are buying a monitor for gaming and are a competitive gamer and NEED high speed screen refreshes then a TN panel is advised.
-If you aren’t a pro-gamer or don’t play twitch like FPS games then you can choose between TN or IPS. but… If you using the same monitor for work especially if you do anything design related then you really do need an IPS panel.
+Regardless of what you want to do you need to make one fairly big decision, whether you buy a TN panel or IPS panel monitor.
+In short, if you are buying a monitor for gaming and are a competitive gamer and NEED high-speed screen refreshes then a TN panel is advised.
+If you aren’t a pro-gamer or don’t play twitch FPS games then you can choose between TN or IPS. but… If you using the same monitor for work especially if you do anything design related then you really do need an IPS panel.
 That goes for if you want your games to look the best they can, then IPS is best for you.

 There are reasons that you would prefer to stay away from a TN panel.
 Its all down to quality.
 If you want your games to look their best and you don’t need to rely on your slowing twitch response on a FPS game then TN really isn’t for you.
 TN monitors suffer from very poor viewing angles, in some larger screens even be dead centre will still show washed out colours.
 At this point in time no matter how much money you throw at a TN panel monitor the screen quality will never be as good as an IPS monitor.
 Why not check out our recommendations for best TN monitor for gaming.